MetaMask/metamask-docs/snaps/reference/rpc-api.md

 [`wallet_invokeSnap`](#wallet-invokesnap) provides a more convenient way of calling this method.
 :::

-:::tip Namespaced Method
+:::tip Namespaced method
 This is a namespaced restricted method.
-The `*` in the name will always be substituted for a string, in this case a snap ID.
+The `*` in the name is always substituted for a string, in this case a snap ID.
 :::

 #### Parameters